Reverse Stable Diffusion: What prompt was used to generate this image?: Introduction

 We carry out experiments on the DiffusionDB data set \citep{wang-arXiv-2022}, after filtering out examples with near duplicate prompts.
 We report comparative results to illustrate the influence of our training pipeline.
 Moreover, we empirically study the impact of our prompt generation task on the correlation between generated images and input prompts, during text-to-image generation with Stable Diffusion.
 Notably, our findings reveal that training the diffusion model on the image-to-text prediction task, then reintegrating the model to perform the original task, text-to-image generation, can significantly improve the alignment between the generated images and the input prompts.

-In summary, we make the following contributions: \begin{itemize} \item We propose the new task of image-to-text-embedding prediction to study the possibility of reversing the text-to-image generation process of diffusion models. \item We propose a training pipeline comprising three novel components (a classification head, a curriculum learning method, and a domain-adaptive kernel learning framework) and demonstrate its usefulness on four underlying models. \item We showcase a promising application of prompt generation models in text-to-image generation, indicating that a diffusion model trained on generating text prompts can also be used to generate images that are better aligned with their prompts. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item We thoroughly study the task of image-to-text-embedding prediction to assess the possibility of reversing the text-to-image generation process of diffusion models. \item We propose a training pipeline comprising three novel components (a classification head, a curriculum learning method, and a domain-adaptive kernel learning framework) and demonstrate its usefulness on four underlying models. \item We showcase a promising application of prompt generation models in text-to-image generation, indicating that a diffusion model trained on generating text prompts can also be used to generate images that are better aligned with their prompts. \end{itemize}

-\section{Related Work}
+\section{Related work}

-As the proposed task is novel, there is no specific research on the subject.
-Yet, one possible approach would be to use an image captioning model to generate a natural language description of an image generated by Stable Diffusion.
+\textbf{Image captioning.} One possible approach for the proposed task would be to use an image captioning model to generate a natural language description of an image generated by Stable Diffusion.
 Next, we can employ a sentence transformer to obtain the prompt embedding.
-Although our task is slightly different, since the final output is a prompt embedding, we consider image captioning methods \citep{Stefanini-TPAMI-2023} as related work.
+Although our task is semantically and technically different, since the final output is a prompt embedding, we consider image captioning methods \citep{Stefanini-TPAMI-2023} as related work.
 The earliest deep learning approaches for image captioning \citep{Vinyals-CVPR-2015, Karpathy-CVPR-2015, Mao-ICLR-2015, Fang-CVPR-2015, Jia-ICCV-2015} used CNNs \citep{Hinton-NIPS-2012, Simonyan-ICLR-14, Szegedy-CVPR-2015} as high-level feature extractors, and RNNs \citep{Hochreiter-NeuralComputation-1997} as language models to generate the description conditioned on the extracted visual representations.
 Further developments on this topic focused on improving both the visual encoder and the language model \citep{Xu-ICML-2015, Lu-2017-CVPR, Dai-ECCV-2018, Chen-CVPR-2018, Wang-CVPR-2017, Gu-AAAI-2018, Xu-ICCV-2019, Li-ICCV-2019, Herdade-NeurIPS-2019, Huang-ICCV-2019, Pan-CVPR-2020}.
 A major breakthrough was made by \citet{Xu-ICML-2015}, who, for the first time, incorporated an attention mechanism in the captioning pipeline.
 The mechanism allowed the RNN to focus on certain image regions when generating a word.
 Thereafter, other attention-based models were proposed by the research community \citep{Lu-2017-CVPR, Huang-ICCV-2019, Pan-CVPR-2020}.